 About the Journal

 Vertex Revista Argentina de Psiquiatría, founded in 1990 and indexed in PubMed since 2000, is an independent scientific journal that publishes 4 issues per year and supplements.
 Its pages, aimed at professionals, researchers and students of psychiatry, psychology and other professions of the health team, include original and unpublished, peer-reviewed scientific articles that cover all aspects of the specialty and related disciplines, in Argentina and in the world.
-Vertex allows free and open access to all its contents under the principle that this contributes to the global exchange of knowledge and the democratization of science.

 As of 2021, Vertex Revista Argentina de Psiquiatría in its new electronic version will join the Open Access Movement, making all its content available through the Open Journal Systems (OJS) platform.